Quantum diamond microscopy with optimized magnetic field sensitivity and sub-ms temporal resolution: Discussion

 \section{Discussion}

 In this study, we optimize the volume-normalized magnetic field sensitivity of NV center ensembles using a lock-in camera.
-The mean per pixel volume-normalized magnetic field sensitivity of 43.9 $\mathrm{nT\cdot\mu m^{1.5}/Hz^{0.5}}$ and the sub-ms temporal resolution are obtained at a relatively low optical power density of 0.12 mW/$\mu m^2$.
-However, we still need to improve the sensitivity to less than 1 $\mathrm{nT\cdot\mu m^{1.5}/Hz^{0.5}}$ to visualize neuronal networks~\cite{kar18,kar21}.
-In this section, we will discuss how we can further improve the magnetic field sensitivity.
+The mean per pixel volume-normalized magnetic field sensitivity of 43.9 $\mathrm{nT\mu m^{1.5}/Hz^{0.5}}$ and the sub-ms temporal resolution are obtained at a relatively low optical power density of 0.12 mW/$\mu m^2$.
+However, we still need to improve the sensitivity to less than 1 $\mathrm{nT\mu m^{1.5}/Hz^{0.5}}$ to visualize neuronal networks~\cite{kar18, kar21}. {The best volume-normalized magnetic field sensitivity obtained by a lock-in camera is 32 $\mathrm{nT\mu m^{1.5}/Hz^{0.5}}$ by Hart $et$ $al.$ and 31 $\mathrm{nT\mu m^{1.5}/Hz^{0.5}}$ using an sCMOS camera by Kazi $et$ $al.$~\cite{har21, kaz21}.
+The sensitivities are obtained using different NV concentrations.} In this section, we will discuss how we can further improve the magnetic field sensitivity, {spatial resolution, and find the orientation of current-carrying neurons.}

 Photonic structures such as diamond nano-pillars will enhance the volume-normalized sensitivity by improving readout fidelity~\cite{mom15, mcc20}.
 It has been reported that the sensitivity can be improved by more than four times owing to increased photoluminescence and spin coherence time by nano-pillar~\cite{mcc20}.
 An additional antireflective coating of 600 - 800 nm on the diamond further increases the photoluminescence further ~\cite{web19}.